 Outside of work hours, I mostly played tennis.
 The smack of the ball was frequently drowned out by the roar of one of the DC-3's that seemingly continuously sprayed DDT over the town and surrounding forest to kill black flies.
 With what I know today, I'd never dare submit to a fat test.
 But, I had one glorious weekend trip out in the bush to one of the logging camps.
 Dad's colleague went to fish for brook trout, but I remember the log houses, designed to be easily reassembled after bears attracted by food smells disassembled them each summer, the stark glacier-rounded granite cliffs rising sheer out of transparent lakes, the quivering aspen leaves, and the all-night grunting of bears carefully drawn across the stream well away from our tents by a heap of all the sunfish we hooked.
 Then came a boat trip across the St. Lawrence to Rimouski, a train back to St. Catharines for a brief visit, then the return by train to Montreal.

 I cannot now recall whether the high school graduation ceremony was in early September, just before leaving for Montreal, or at Christmas, although the former seems more sensible.
 But I have no difficulty remembering the day.
 Not having been in town until just prior to the event, the first two girls I phoned up for the dance were already spoken for.
 The third, a quiet girl whose father was a minister, accepted happily, whereupon I blurted "Oh, I'm so glad I've found someone!"
 To this day, I don't know why she didn't either slam the phone in my ear or burst out in tears.
 She did neither, meekly accepting her corsage on the night, and going with me to the dance.
-I only know that it was my first formal date, and that I have wished for years that I could undo that remark.
+I only know that it was my first formal date, and that I have wished ever since that I could undo that remark.

-It was in Montreal that I developed my distaste for sectarian religion.
+It was in Montreal that I developed my distaste, disgust even, for sectarian religion.
 My mother had been a devout Anglican, I had sung for years in St. George's choir, my father co-founded the Unitarian Fellowship in St. Catharines, and there were many Anglican ministers among his relatives.
 But, I had never experienced racism or bigotry until I arrived in Montreal, to find that the most important thing to know there was whether a person was English Protestant, French Catholic, or Jew.
-(Each religion had a derogatory epithet for the other two.)
+(Each had a derogatory epithet for the other two.)
 I visited every Anglican congregation, and most United, within reasonable distance of McGill.
 Virtually every sermon in every one took appalling verbal swipes at other people.
 I remember in particular one sonorous reference to Catholic girls, who then all wore a small gold crucifix on a necklace, as "those harlots who wear the symbol of Christ's sacrifice around their necks as a bauble"!
 There were routine references to Jews as the murderers of Christ, to the evil scourge of the Papists...
 I eventually played Bach cantatas regularly with George Little at the Erskine and American United Church.
 But, I sat out in the church hall with the Catholics until evensong was over, the Catholics were allowed to enter the church, and the cantata began.
 The church authorities tried to screw things up with a loudspeaker in the hall, to force us to listen to the service.
 It didn't take long for me to work out how to disconnect it at the start of the service, and reconnect it as if nothing had happened just before we went in to play.

 I had many friends the first year at McGill - all male.
 The three girls, all Hungarian, had the pick of three hundred other classmates.
 I was given the once over by a fraternity to which one of dad's colleagues had belonged, but clearly needing some instruction in social graces was not accepted.
 Perhaps, some day, schools will understand that human relational skills differ from, say, mathematical skills, in that people who are weak in them benefit the most, not the least, from instruction.
 Those who are already socially confident rarely need the organized experience that frats provided then.
 Every student ought to take a test like Judith Hall's "Profile Of Nonverbal Sensitivity", then be offered appropriate remedial courses.

 So, most of my friends were Chinese or Hungarian, both excluded as I was from frats.
 The accent of the Hungarians was familiar from home, I made the effort to decode the language logic of the Chinese, and they could both understand my clear if unusual accent.
 I had none of the prejudice with which both were viewed in Montreal, and in some quarters of McGill although not as far as I was aware in engineering.
-And so, I came in very handy to translate Chinese English to and from the Hungarian variety.
+And so, I came in handy to translate Chinese English to and from the Hungarian variety.

 The Chinese mostly came in groups of up to ten boys, together with the sister of one of them.
 Each group found an inexpensive apartment with a bed-sitting room and a kitchen.
 The sister did the cooking and mending and slept in the kitchen, the boys studied day and night and slept in the other room.
 One night a week would be sister's night off.
 The boys would then walk down en masse along The Main (St. Laurent Blvd; one did not walk there alone even in broad daylight then) to the Chinese district, to sit at long board tables each enclosed in its own cubicle, to discuss the merits of all the possible dishes on the menu.
 These weren't Canadian-Chinese restaurants, but were patronized totally by Chinese, so there were hundreds of marvellous dishes to choose from.
 The ones selected were spread out the length of the table on candle warmers so they stayed hot for hours, a touch I have never seen elsewhere.
-I'll skip the games they played to prove mastery of chopsticks; I always lost!
+I'll skip the games they played to prove mastery of fai'zi (chopsticks); I always lost!
 Then, it was back to the pad, to get out the mahjong sets and play a couple of games, 16 sets each at lightning speed where I could hold my own, before getting back to the books.
-(Mahjong then was an intellectual game, with hundreds of limit hands and elaborate doubles, if you knew them, not like today's dumbed-down internet versions.)
+(Hong Kong mahjong, at least then, was an intellectual game, with hundreds of limit hands and elaborate doubles, if you knew them, not like today's dumbed-down internet versions.)
 I remember Cousin Judy's delight that her training had proven so useful.

 The Hungarians had just arrived as refugees from their crushed revolution.
 Most could speak little English, having had only a crash course for a month prior to jumping straight into McGill classes at the level they had left in Hungary.
-Understandably, a lot failed to make the switch, despite solid support from the small, but cohesive and prosperous Hungarian community in Montreal.
+Understandably, some failed to make the switch, despite solid support from the small, but cohesive and prosperous Hungarian community in Montreal.
 One who did succeed was Tony Dienes, who had been studying cello in Hungary.
 His father was an intelligentsia, so Tony was not allowed into any prized university course such as engineering in Hungary.
 After discovering and using a flaw in one of the Russian tanks by which a Molotov cocktail could disable them, he got out by tying himself under a freight train car with a price on his head.
 He once commented that "there wasn't room for a cello".
 Once here, however, he ended up with top marks in electrical engineering and a full scholarship for postgraduate study - he was at CalTech the last I heard.